 The twentieth century was remarkable in many ways, and certainly not least because of its wars.
 Like many things in that singular one-hundred-year period which began with the horse as the primary means of transport and ended with the Space Shuttle, wars became industrial in scope and global in scale.

-Among a myriad of smaller wars and conflicts (the difference is really only semantics) the major wars brought destruction of lives and treasure to an industrial level.
+Among a myriad of smaller wars and conflicts (the difference is really only semantics) the major wars brought destruction of lives and treasure to an hitherto unprecedented level.

 The First World War was perhaps the most tragic; not only because of the losses but because of the utter pointlessness of them.
 For no good reason Germany started a war that killed millions of young men.
 Twenty thousand British soldiers died on 1 July 1916 attacking along the Somme.
 Twenty thousand!
-For nothing.
-If ever there was a war simply for the sake of war, it was that one.
+Tragically, on that day, those men died for nothing.
+If ever there was a war simply for the sake of war, and one that in result terms was futile, it was that one.

 The single redeeming feature of the Second World War was its unequivocal nature as good versus evil.
 Only the most blinkered, revisionist, agenda-driven approach can attempt to describe it otherwise.
 The German invasion(s) pre and post 1 September 1939 were such blatant acts of unjustified aggression that they had to be stopped by any and all means.
-And yet, even within that framework it’s hard to justify carpet bombing civilian cities night after night, day after day and all the lives lost in the process.
-Who actually started that only counts in the school yard.
+And yet, even within that framework it’s hard to justify carpet bombing civilian cities night after night, day after day; especially if you’re the good guys.

 Korea was the first of a new idea in warfare, the proxy war.
-That is until it wasn’t proxy anymore and the UN – officially at least, the US and allies in fact – fought the Chinese directly.
+That is until it wasn’t proxy anymore and the UN (in theory at least, the US and its allies in fact) found itself fighting the Chinese Army directly.

-It never does, in fact.
-It didn’t either in the Middle East, the Falklands, Iran-Iraq, et al. There’s usually a “winner” but there are always losers.
+It never does, in fact, go well.
+It didn’t go well in the Middle East, the Falklands, Iran-Iraq, et al. There’s usually a “winner” but there are always losers.

 While all these wars and conflicts were quite different in aim, cause, execution and result, they all have something in common; dead soldiers, sailors and airmen as well as dead non-combatants, dead civilians, and dead children.